m4rcu5/resume/Marcus_van_Dam.md

 + **Photography:** Resident Photographer at Bevrijdingspop/Beeckesteinpop/Rob Acda Award ([Website])
 + **Radio:** As well as being the tech chief, my passion is recording live band performances in our studio. ([AlternativeFM])
++ **CTFs:** I like solving puzzles, CTFs, especially in a family style, provide the perfect pastime to do so and meet new people.

 ## Public References ##